brendt/stitcher.io/src/content/blog/2018-11-07-structuring-unstructured-data.md

 That seems like a lot of overhead, right?
 Remember the first example though!
-We're not trying to construct these object manually, we're reading them from a CSV file, a request or somewhere else:
+We're not trying to construct these objects manually, we're reading them from a CSV file, a request or somewhere else:

 ```php